-Because the FDA recommended the immediate reduction or elimination of mercury in infant vaccines in 1999 and the 2001 Institute of Medicine report on thimerosal recommended “full consideration be given by appropriate professional societies and government agencies to removing thimerosal from vaccines administered to infants, children, and pregnant women in the Unites States,” many people, including physicians, are under the impression that all vaccines are now mercury free.
+The FDA recommended the immediate reduction or elimination of mercury in infant vaccines in 1999.
+In 2001, the Institute of Medicine report on thimerosal recommended “full consideration be given by appropriate professional societies and government agencies to removing thimerosal from vaccines administered to infants, children, and pregnant women in the Unites States.”
+Because of this, many people, including physicians, believe that all vaccines are now mercury-free.

 Mercury is a fat-soluble toxin that easily crosses the placenta and accumulates in fetal tissue.